semigm/IGME-110/Schedule.md

   - [Anatomy of an Ignite Talk](http://www.eevblog.com/2013/08/08/anatomy-of-an-ignite-talk/)

 ## <a name="week14">Week 14</a> (Nov 27/29): Digital Video Concepts
 There will be no readings due for Tuesday (and therefore no quiz).
-This weeks quiz will take place on Thursday, and will be based on the lecture and the videos we watch in Tuesday's class.

 - **Thursday Tutorials**
   - [Lynda.com: Premiere Pro CC 2018 Essential Training: The Basics](https://www.lynda.com/Premiere-Pro-tutorials/Premiere-Pro-CC-2018-Essential-Training-Basics/624346-2.html)